alikillen/Ruby-Terminal-App-Repo/docs/development-log.md

 - I was having trouble making everything loop around but janel helped with cleaning up my code, making things into methods that can easily be called inside the options module so that things are way easier to understand and so there are no major bugs and nothing that kills the app
 - fixed a couple minor bugs
 - error handling = validation - there are many points in the app that effectively validate user input
-- discovered last minute bug - why does the books that you have borrowed print out the title and author and then print out the whole book object? trying to find out why - answer is i put a puts where it shouldnt have been!
+- discovered last minute bug - why does the books that you have borrowed print out the title and author and then print out the whole book object? trying to find out why. answer is i put a puts where it shouldnt have been!
 - added a couple of things for user clarity in input error messages
 - put system clears where needed and removed a couple - ie before re-choosing an option after an invalid input
 - installed gems to colorize some output and to have a loading bar when it loads your account status
 - simon helped me with command line arguments and making script file
+- found bug described in help file

+29/04/20
--
+- finished docs and submitted